Utah Back Taxes Resolution Guide: Resolving UT Tax Problems

 - Bank statement(s) for each financial institution used for the previous two months prior to the due date of the offer request.

-- Real property sales agreement property appraisal, title report, estimated/proposed loan loan settlement statement, and the final Loan settlement statement you received at the closing of your loan.
+- Real property sales agreement property appraisal, title report, estimated/proposed loan settlement statement, and the final Loan settlement statement you received at the closing of your loan.
 Only include if your offer is being funded by real property financing.

 - Medical documentation from a doctor or health clinic explaining any disabilities or medical conditions that limit your future ability to earn income.